drui9/autogram/README.md

 - Escape special characters internally.

 ### `footnotes`
+- If the `telegram token` is missing in `config file`, or is INVALID, the bot will terminate.
 - `Polling` can be implemented by the user, while feeding data to the bot through `bot.parseUpdate(...)`
 - Autogram searches for bot `token` in the specified `config file` before resolving to env variable value.
 - Don't run multiple bots with the same `TOKEN` as this will cause update problems